KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 ### Typography

-The main font used throughout the project is the default style that comes with the WT-Forms Flask extension.
+The main font used throughout the project is the default style that comes with both Gitpod and the WT-Forms Flask extension.

 ### Imagery

-Imagery does not really feature with this application other than the default profile picture that is added to a user's account when they sigh up.
+Imagery does not really feature with this application other than the default profile picture that is added to a user's account when they sign up.

-The default avatar image that a user gets when they have created an account came from here [Default Profile Images](https://stock.adobe.com/es/search?k=%22default+profile+picture%22)
+The default avatar image that a user gets when they create an account came from here [Default Profile Images](https://stock.adobe.com/es/search?k=%22default+profile+picture%22)

 ### Wireframes